Brushido-W/EDA-on-datasets/README.md

-This README file contains a detailed discription for the last 2 Capstone projects.
+This README file contains a detailed discription for the Automobile and Medicine projects.

-Capstone Project II (Automobile)
+Automobile Project

 The purpose of the project is to perform a EDA to have a better understanding of the automobile dataset, not only that but to also identify obvious errors, as well as understand patterns within the data, detect